-I’ve gotten several emails lately, asking about various forms of soy and if it can be healthy or not.
+I’ve gotten several emails lately asking about various forms of soy and if it is healthy or not.

 If you don’t feel like reading the rest of this post, the answer can be summarized in one sentence: